bbucio1/resume/replit.md

 ## Overview

-This is a personal portfolio website for Bruno Bucio Chávez, a finance and business management professional.
-The application is built as a modern, responsive single-page application (SPA) designed to showcase Bruno's background, education, experience, and skills to potential employers in the finance and business sectors.
+This is a personal portfolio website for Bruno Bucio Chávez, a Finance & Business Management student at Universidad Panamericana.
+The application is built as a modern, responsive single-page application (SPA) designed to showcase Bruno's academic background, professional experience at Alta Real Estate Fund and XBD Orthodontics, skills, and achievements to potential employers in the finance and business sectors.

 ## User Preferences